2K6 Luna: Design history

-The Luna system was developed in NII-1 from 1953, under the supervision of N. P. Mazurov.
+From 1953, the Luna system was developed in the NII-1, under the supervision of N. P. Mazurov.
 Luna followed the earlier designs 2K1 Mars and 2K4 Filin.
-While NII-1 was responsible for the rocket, the launch and transporter-loader vehicles were designed by TsNII-58.
+While the NII-1 was responsible for the rocket, the launch and transporter-loader vehicles were designed by the TsNII-58.
 The initial system name was S-125A "Pion".
-In 1957 the prototypes of the launch vehicle (SPU S-123A on Ob'yekt 160 chassis), the transloader (TZM S-124A on Ob'yekt 161 chassis) and the 3R5 rocket were ready for evaluations.
-These were carried out in 1958 in Kapustin Yar and in 1959 in the Transbaikal Military District.
+In 1957, the prototypes of the launch vehicle (SPU S-123A on a Ob'yekt 160 chassis), the transloader (TZM S-124A on a Ob'yekt 161 chassis) and the 3R5 rocket were ready for evaluations.
+These were carried out in 1958 in Kapustin Yar, and in 1959 in the Transbaikal Military District.

 As a result of these evaluations, it was decided to abandon the TZM, to improve the SPU and to redesign the rocket.
 This led to the development of the 3R9 and 3R10 rockets.
-The decision to start series production was taken on 29 December 1959.
-The first five systems were ready in January 1960 after which the state acceptance trials were carried out until March of that same year.
-In 1960 the Luna system entered service with the Soviet Army where it remained until 1982.
-From 1960 till 1964, a total of 432 SPU 2P16s were produced.
-In the first year alone, 80 launch vehicles and 365 rockets were made from the manufacturing lines.
+The decision to start series production was taken in December 1959.
+The first five systems were ready in January 1960.
+State acceptance trials were carried out until March 1960.
+In 1960, the Luna system entered service with the Soviet Army where it remained until 1982.
+From 1960 to 1964, 432 SPU 2P16s were produced.
+In the first year alone, 80 launch vehicles and 365 rockets were made on the manufacturing lines.